-More and more people are becoming educated about gut health and this has led the way to even more advancements in the treatments available to help to optimize your digestion and overall well being!
+kee More and more people are becoming educated about good food habits and gut health.
+This has led the way to even more advancements in the treatments available to help to optimize your digestion and overall well-being!
 While you might not be sharing your poop schedule on Facebook updates 3 times a day, we as a society have definitely become more open about this extremely important part of digestive health.
 Why?
 Well, it’s hard to ignore when we’re faced with endless studies showing the association between poor gut bacteria and health issues such as obesity, allergies, IBS, diabetes, heart issues, mental health issues, regulation of your immune system, bloating, and more.

 However, the new focus on this area of health has led to an array of information that can often feel overwhelming to even attempt to sift through.
 With so much info available, it can be hard to assess exactly what you need to do in order to change your food habits and optimize your gut health.